joecorcoran/hideable/README.md

 ## Why?

 Knowing that you can hide or unhide a record is often better destroying it for good.
+Other gems – such as [https://github.com/radar/paranoia](paranoia) (an update on (https://github.com/technoweenie/acts_as_paranoid)[acts_as_paranoid])) – do a similar job by overriding `#destroy`, which I don't like.

 ## Development